1978 Truth Criterion Controversy: Maoist ideologies and policies

 At the time of Mao's death, China's society and culture were seriously impacted by the Cultural Revolution.
 It is estimated tens of millions was persecuted during the Cultural Revolution.
 The economy of China was thought to be weak, if not collapsed.
 However, Mao's thoughts and policies still undergirded the Chinese society.
 As nearly half the CCP members were recruited as "leftists" during the Cultural Revolution, some feared the radicals could recapture the power.

 Deng Xiaoping, one promoter of the Controversy, had already been denounced as a "capitalist roader" during the Cultural Revolution.
 Deng had been purged twice and promised to Mao and the Central Committee twice that he would "never ever reverse the verdict" as a "capitalist roader".
-However, Deng attempted to reverse the radical tide during the Cultural Revolution in 1975, which was bluntly doubted by Mao.
-Mao later reiterated "'never ever reverse the verdict' just cannot be trusted!"
+However, Deng attempted to reverse the radical tide during the Cultural Revolution in 1975, which was bluntly rebuffed by Mao.
+Mao later reiterated "...'never ever reverse the verdict just cannot be trusted!"
 In April 1976, after the 1976 Tiananmen Incident, Mao dismissed Deng for the third time, which led to the "Criticize Deng, Counterattack the Right-Deviationist Reversal-of-Verdicts Trend" campaign initiated by the Gang of Four.